computational-expression/activity12/README.md

 # Activity 12: Project UML Diagram

 For this activity, you will develop a simple UML diagram in markdown to show how your classes will connect for your final project assignment.

+In Python, a module is a file that contains related classes and functions.
+Your UML diagram will help you plan which classes go into which modules (files), and how those modules will import and interact with each other in your project.

 ## Instructions